 - Where people want to chat about relevant work stuff with interested folk because that’s what they are there to do.

-- Where they introduce you to someone else at the next door stand because you are part of a tight-knit group of people who cross paths regularly
+- Where they introduce you to someone else at the next-door stand because you are part of a tight-knit group of people who cross paths regularly, part of a network.

 Does that sound any more appealing?